Tom and Kathy Carrigan, Owners

 Q: Once I receive my order how do I care for it?

 A: Bare root Miscanthus Giganteus is packed in moistened peat moss and held in plastic bags.
 This grass is similar to other root grown plants, like bulbs, and peonies.
 It will survive fine in the environment it is shipped in.
-Once you receive it you should check the peat moss for moisture.
-It should be moist but no sopping wet.
+Once you receive your plants you should check the peat moss for moisture.
+It should be moist but not sopping wet.
 If you think it needs water, mist it with a hose, or sprinkle lightly with a can.
 Do no let too much water sit in the bag, as the roots can rot.

 << Back to Top of Page